boc-tothefuture/boc-tothefuture.github.com/_posts/2016-11-28-bluebox-optimizing.md

 Prepare takes 7 minutes and 36 seconds.

 ## Converge
-The converge is measured by looking in the log and finding the start of the first cookbook until the last entry in the kitchen log.
+The converge is measured by looking in the log and finding the log statement that records the duration of the chef client run.

 {% highlight console %}
 I, [2016-11-28T22:34:34.315098 #20655]  INFO -- cmusta-pre-RHEL6: Chef Client finished, 467/842 resources updated in 10 minutes 14 seconds